Thucydides

-He also has been called the father of the school of political realism, which views the political behavior of individuals and the subsequent outcomes of relations between states as ultimately mediated by, and constructed upon, fear and self-interest.
+Thucydides has been called the father of the school of political realism, which views the political behavior of individuals and the subsequent outcomes of relations between states as ultimately mediated by, and constructed upon, fear and self-interest.
 His text is still studied at universities and military colleges worldwide.
-The Melian dialogue is regarded as a seminal work of international relations theory, while his version of Pericles' Funeral Oration is widely studied by political theorists, historians, and students of the classics.

-More generally, Thucydides developed an understanding of human nature to explain behavior in such crises as plagues, massacres, and civil war.
+The Melian dialogue is regarded as a seminal text of international relations theory, while his version of Pericles's Funeral Oration is widely studied by political theorists, historians, and students of the classics.
+More generally, Thucydides developed an understanding of human nature to explain behavior in such crises as plagues, massacres, and wars.

 Life

 In spite of his stature as a historian, modern historians know relatively little about Thucydides's life.
 The most reliable information comes from his own History of the Peloponnesian War, in which he mentions his nationality, paternity, and birthplace.
 Thucydides says that he fought in the war, contracted the plague, and was exiled by the democracy.
 He may have also been involved in quelling the Samian Revolt.